clemenssielaff/notf/pynotf/pynotf/logic.md

 ### External and Reverse Ownership

 In the beginning, Receivers kept a set of strong references to their Emitters.
 The rationale for that decision assumed that there were certain fixed points in the Circuit (Facts, for example) that were kept alive from the outside.
-Receivers would spawn into the Circuit and with them a "pipeline" of Switches upstream, that would connect to one or more of these fixed points in order to generate a customized stream of data.
-Since the pipeline was tailor crafted for a Receiver, it made sense that the Receiver owned the pipeline and since a pipeline was a sequence of Switches, the obvious way to achieve this behavior was to have downstream Receivers own their upstream Emitters.
+Receivers would spawn into the Circuit and with them a "pipeline" of Operators upstream, that would connect to one or more of these fixed points in order to generate a customized stream of data.
+Since the pipeline was tailor crafted for a Receiver, it made sense that the Receiver owned the pipeline and since a pipeline was a sequence of Operators, the obvious way to achieve this behavior was to have downstream Receivers own their upstream Emitters.
 <br> Let's call this the *reverse ownership* approach, because the ownership goes in the opposite direction of the data flow.

-Then we introduced *Switch Operations*, which offered an easy way to construct an entire pipeline in a single Circuit element.
-Instead of having n-Switches daisy-chained together, you could now have a single Switch that produces the same result (and more efficiently so, at least in a compiled language).
-While this did not influence the question of ownership, it did result in Circuits with far fewer Switches.
-Suddenly it became feasible to burden the user with keeping track of an entire pipeline of Switches, something we considered before but ultimately deemed as too involved.
+Then we introduced *partial Operations*, which offered an easy way to construct an entire pipeline in a single Circuit element.
+Instead of having n-Operators daisy-chained together, you could now have a single Operator that produces the same result (and more efficiently so, at least in a compiled language).
+While this did not influence the question of ownership, it did result in Circuits with far fewer Operators.
+Suddenly it became feasible to burden the user with keeping track of an entire pipeline of Operators, something we considered before but ultimately deemed as too involved.

 Next, we started designing the *Scene* and its *Nodes*.
 Nodes own a set of Receivers (called *Slots*) and Emitters.
 Since the life time of a Node varies from the entire duration of the session down to less than a second, we had to consider the fact that Receivers would regularly outlive Nodes with Emitters upstream.
 Up to then, this meant that the downstream Receiver would keep a part of the Node alive, or even the entire Node, depending on how Nodes were designed.
 This was counter to the idea that Nodes should appear as a unit and also disappear as one.
 The second version of the Receiver design therefore did not own *any* references to the Emitters they were connected to.
 If an Emitter went out of scope, the Receiver would receive a completed or failure message and that was that.
 The Emitters in turn did not own their Receivers either.
 If a Receiver dropped, the Emitter would simply remove it and carry on.
 This moved the responsibility of ownership entirely outside the Circuit.
 <br> Let's call this the *external ownership* approach.

 Eventually we realized that if Node Emitters would always finish when the Node was removed, and all Receivers were guaranteed to disconnect from a finished Emitter, the *reverse ownership* approach would still work and it would be generalizable, since a finished (either completed or failed) Emitter will never emit again.
 There is no reason to keep it around.
 With both models feasible, we had to settle on one.

 The *external ownership* approach has the advantage of being extremely light-weight.
-Only the bare minimum of data is stored in the circuit and since every Switch has to be owned externally (by a Node or some other mechanism), users are encouraged to keep the number of Switches reasonably small.
+Only the bare minimum of data is stored in the circuit and since every Operator has to be owned externally (by a Node or some other mechanism), users are encouraged to keep the number of Operators reasonably small.
 <br> The same could be said of the *reverse ownership* approach, but through different means.
-By relieving the user of the burden of keeping Switches alive, it becomes easier to construct throw-away Switches and Emitters because they live just as long as they are needed and are automatically deleted when they have finished or have lost all of their Receivers.
-This could lead to more Switches, but it also encourages the re-use of existing Switches since their lifetime is no longer tied to some external instance.
+By relieving the user of the burden of keeping Operators alive, it becomes easier to construct throw-away Operators and Emitters because they live just as long as they are needed and are automatically deleted when they have finished or have lost all of their Receivers.
+This could lead to more Operators, but it also encourages the re-use of existing Operators since their lifetime is no longer tied to some external instance.

 Overall, I think that the advantages of having the automatic lifetime management of the *reverse ownership* outweigh the space savings of the *external ownership* approach.
 Note that the *reverse ownership* does not have a runtime overhead, since the strong references from Receivers to Emitters do not take part in the propagation of Signals.
 And the space overhead is that of as many `shared_ptr`s as there are Emitters connected upstream...And I would suspect that that number is rather small.

-### The Life of a Switch
+### The Life of an Operator

 This chapter preempts a later chapter "Logic Modification", but since this is mostly about ownership, we still decided to put it here.